Plan Ahead – it’s better for everybody

 Think Ahead form

-You can address many of these issues – and safeguard your future – by completing the Think Ahead form available at www.thinkahead.ie.
+You can address many ‘Plan Ahead’ needs by completing the Think Ahead form available at www.thinkahead.ie.

-It’s one document in which you can record your personal information, emergency contacts, health insurance, medications, cultural preferences, religious beliefs, place of care wishes, Advance Healthcare Directive, resuscitation preferences, organ donation wishes, Enduring Power of Attorney and financial plans.
+It’s one document in which you can record your personal information, emergency contacts, health insurance, medications, cultural preferences, religious beliefs, place of care wishes, Advance Healthcare Directive, resuscitation preferences, organ donation wishes and financial information.

 Think Ahead is an initiative of the Irish Hospice Foundation.